6 Best Toilet Papers for Septic Systems in 2023 – Reviews & Top Picks

 1. Quilted Northern H&PC-74326 Ultra Plush Toilet Paper – Best Overall

-Most people would agree that two-ply toilet paper is more comfortable than single-ply, but how about three-ply?
+Most people agree that two-ply toilet paper is more comfortable than single-ply, but how about three-ply?
 That’s what the Quilted Northern Ultra Plush Toilet Paper offers.
-You get three plys of cushiony soft tissue to keep your backside clean.
-The quilted pattern helps with both comfort and cleanliness, and since it’s ultra-absorbent, you don’t need as much as you do with other brands.
+You get three layers of cushiony soft tissue to keep your backside clean.
+The quilted pattern helps with comfort and cleanliness, and since it’s ultra-absorbent, you don’t need as much as you do with other brands.

-These rolls feature 319 sheets each, much larger than a standard roll of toilet paper, even if some competitors did have larger rolls.
-Still, for the amount of toilet paper on each roll, they’re priced pretty affordably.
-We also like that they don’t seem to shed much at all, which was a major issue with some of the other brands we tested.
-Overall, this is the best septic safe toilet paper we have reviewed this year.
+These rolls feature 319 sheets each, much larger than a standard toilet paper roll.
+For the amount of toilet paper on each roll, they’re priced pretty affordable.
+We also like that they don’t seem to shed much, which was a significant issue with some of the other brands we tested.
+Overall, this is the best septic-safe toilet paper reviewed this year.

 2. Amazon Brand Presto! – Best Value

-Naturally, this paper is completely safe for use in any standard septic system.
-The rolls are mega-sized, so each one is approximately equal to four regular-sized rolls.
-It’s not the softest of all the toilet paper we tried, but it’s still quite plush and never leaves you raw.
-However, it seems to leave behind less lint than other brands, which you can really notice when you use it to blow your nose.
+Naturally, the paper is completely safe for use in any standard septic system.
+The rolls are mega-sized, so each is approximately equal to four regular-sized rolls.
+It’s not the softest toilet paper we tried, but it’s still quite plush and never leaves you raw.
+However, it seems to leave behind less lint than other brands, which you can notice when you use it to blow your nose.

-For those concerned about the environment, this product is produced sustainably, limiting your impact on the climate.
+This product is produced sustainably for those concerned about the environment.
 The pulp used to create this paper comes from responsibly managed forests, which leaves a smaller footprint.

 3. Charmin Ultra Soft Cushiony Touch Toilet Paper– Premium Choice

-Cheap toilet paper can feel more like sandpaper than tissue, which is why we gravitate towards ultra-soft, plush toilet paper like the Charmin Ultra Soft Cushiony Touch Toilet Paper.
-Not only is it one of the softest tissue papers we’ve seen, but it’s also approved by ROTO-Rooter as completely safe for septic systems, so you never have to worry about it clogging things up.
+Cheap toilet paper can feel more like sandpaper than tissue, so we gravitate towards ultra-soft, plush toilet paper like the Charmin Ultra Soft Cushiony Touch Toilet Paper.
+Not only is it one of the softest tissue papers we’ve seen, but it’s also approved by ROTO-Rooter as entirely safe for septic systems, so you never have to worry about it clogging things up.

-One advantage of this toilet paper is the gigantic mega rolls that are five times the size of a standard roll of toilet paper.
+One advantage of Charmin is the gigantic mega rolls that are five times the size of standard toilet paper rolls.
 You get 24 rolls in a pack, which equates to 123 standard-sized rolls.
-Each roll contains 338 sheets total, so you’re getting more than 8,000 sheets of toilet paper in a package.
-Luckily, Charmin is more absorbent than a lot of the competition, so it tends to last longer since you don’t need as much each time.
+Each roll contains 338 sheets, so you get over 8,000 sheets of toilet paper in a package.
+Luckily, Charmin is more absorbent than most of the competition, so it lasts longer since you don’t need as much each time.

 4. Cottonelle Ultra CleanCare Strong Toilet Paper

-If you have problems with toilet paper that’s too thin and falls apart when you use it, then you might consider switching to the Cottonelle Ultra CleanCare Strong Toilet Paper.
+If you have problems with toilet paper that’s too thin and falls apart when you use it, you might consider switching to the Cottonelle Ultra CleanCare Strong Toilet Paper.
 It’s stronger and thicker than most brands, though it’s still 100% septic-safe, sewer-safe, and clog-safe.
-And since this toilet paper is sourced sustainably from forests that are responsibly managed, you don’t have to be concerned with your impact on the environment.
+Since Cottonelle is sourced sustainably from responsibly managed forests, you don’t have to be concerned with your environmental impact.

 5. Scott Rapid-Dissolving Toilet Paper

-Made specifically for RVs, boats, busses, and any other type of tiny enclosed waste system, the Scott Rapid-Dissolving Toilet Paper is designed to breakdown much faster than other types of bathroom tissue so that it never clogs up the system.
-In fact, it breaks down four times faster than standard toilet paper, so you can be certain it’s safe for your septic system.
+Since it’s made specifically for RVs, boats, busses, and any other type of tiny enclosed waste system, the Scott Rapid-Dissolving Toilet Paper is designed to break down much faster than other types of bathroom tissue so that it never clogs up the system.
+It breaks down four times faster than standard toilet paper, so you can be sure it’s safe for your septic system.

-We love how quickly this paper dissolves, but we weren’t as happy with the price.
-This product is several times more expensive than other options.
-Worse, the rolls are much smaller than competitors, so you’re getting even less on each roll.
-Luckily, this toilet paper is made from responsibly sourced materials, but that’s not helping to make it any more affordable.
+We love how quickly this paper dissolves but weren’t as happy with the price.
+Scott’s paper is several times more expensive than other options.
+Also, the rolls are much smaller than competitors, so you’re getting even less on each roll.
+Luckily, it’s made from responsibly sourced materials, but that doesn’t make it more affordable.

 6. Georgia-Pacific 19841 Envision Toilet Paper

 Does your family go through toilet paper as quickly as a department store?
-If so, then you might consider the Georgia-Pacific 19841 Envision Toilet Paper.
-This is bulk toilet paper, so it comes in large rolls and massive quantities.
-Each roll contains 550 sheets and you get 40 rolls in a single package.
-But they’re all single-ply, and it’s not the strongest toilet paper we’ve seen.
+If so, you might consider the Georgia-Pacific 19841 Envision Toilet Paper.
+It is bulk toilet paper, so it comes in large rolls and massive quantities.
+Each roll contains 550 sheets, and you get 40 rolls in a single package.
+However, they’re all single-ply, and it’s not the strongest toilet paper we’ve seen.

 Buyer’s Guide – Choosing the Best Septic Safe Toilet Paper

-Toilet paper is something that most people purchase without giving much thought to it.
-It’s something you use but don’t often consider unless it’s unavailable for some reason!
+Toilet paper is a product that most people purchase without giving much thought.
 So, how do you decide which toilet paper to trust on your backside?
-For us, the decision boils down to a few key factors that we’re going to share with you in this short buyer’s guide.
+For us, the decision boils down to a few key factors that we will share with you in this short buyer’s guide.

-When you have a septic system, the most important thing to ensure with any toilet paper is that it’s certified as septic safe.
-If it’s not, then it could potentially clog your septic system.
-This will cause the effluence to back up into your home, creating a terrible smell that will fill your house.
-And it’s going to take some professional help to unclog.
+When you have a septic system, the most essential factor is ensuring it’s certified as septic-safe.
+If it’s not, it could clog your septic system.
+This will cause the effluence to back up into your home, creating a terrible smell.
+Usually, the clog will require professional help to remove.

-Another difference between toilet papers is how many plys of paper are used.
-Single-ply toilet paper is just a single thin sheet of paper while double-ply has two thin sheets.
+Another difference between toilet paper is how many layers of paper are used.
+Single-ply toilet paper is just a single thin sheet of paper, while double-ply has two thin sheets.
 There’s even triple-ply toilet paper available.
 More layers can mean better absorbency, a plusher feel, and stronger paper that’s less likely to break apart while you wipe.

-You might not think too much about the absorbency of your toilet paper, but between two types of toilet paper, you can use less of the more absorbent brand and get the same results.
-This can save you money in the long run since you’re essentially getting more out of each roll.
+You might not think too much about the absorbency of your toilet paper, but between the two types of toilet paper, you can use less of the more absorbent brand and get the same results.
+In the long run, this can save you money since you’re essentially getting more out of each roll.

-For many, this is the most obvious trait to compare between toilet papers.
+For many, this is the most obvious trait to compare between toilet paper brands.
 How does it feel when you wipe?
-Is it rough like sandpaper or does it feel nice and soft?
+Is it rough like sandpaper, or does it feel nice and soft?
 If you have to wipe a lot, rougher toilet paper can be very uncomfortable.

 You might have noticed that different toilet papers have different patterns.
-Some use ridges, others use designs.
-But that pattern is for more than just decoration.
-After all, who cares what your butt wipe looks like?
-What it’s actually for is to help clean you off better.
-That texture helps to grab onto things easier, leaving you with less left behind after you wipe.
+Some use ridges and others use designs, but the pattern is for more than just decoration.
+The texture helps grab onto things easier, leaving you with less left behind after you wipe.

-At the end of the day, all of these products do the same thing; they let you clean your butt.
-It’s not glamorous, but it’s got to be done.
-Truth is, they all do this job effectively, so you have to determine what price you’re willing to put on things like comfort, absorbency, and strength.
-If those things don’t matter to you, then there’s always bulk toilet paper available for lower prices that’s just less luxurious than the competition, but completely usable nonetheless.
+At the end of the day, all of these products do the same thing.
+They all do this job effectively, so you must determine what price you’re willing to endure for comfort, absorbency, and strength.
+If those characteristics don’t matter to you, there’s always bulk toilet paper available for lower prices.

-Toilet paper is something you might not give much thought to until it’s no longer available.
-Once you realize how much we truly rely on this simple invention, you might never look at wiping the same again.
+Once you realize how much we rely on toilet paper, you might never look at wiping the same again.
 But you don’t need to personally feel each of these papers to know how they stack up.
-We already tested them for you, so hopefully, our reviews will serve as a sufficient replacement.
+We already tested them for you, so hopefully, our reviews will save you time.

-Ultimately, we’re going to trust Quilted Northern Ultra Plush and we rated it as the best toilet paper for septic tanks.
-It’s completely safe for septic systems so yours won’t get clogged, which is helped by the fact that you don’t need as much of this toilet paper since it’s ultra-absorbent.
-Best of all, it’s extremely soft when you wipe and doesn’t leave behind any little white fibers like other brands we tried.
+Ultimately, we’re going to trust Quilted Northern Ultra Plush, and we rated it as the best toilet paper for septic tanks.
+It’s safe for septic systems, so yours won’t get clogged, which is helped by the fact that you don’t need as much of this toilet paper since it’s ultra-absorbent.
+It’s incredibly soft when you wipe and doesn’t leave behind any little white fibers like other brands we tried.

-When price is a major factor, we’re more likely to choose the Amazon Brand Presto! toilet paper instead.
-Though it’s made from sustainably sourced pulp, this paper still manages to offer an incredible value at a very affordable price.
+When the price is a significant factor, we’re more likely to choose the Amazon Brand Presto! toilet paper instead.
+Though it’s made from sustainably sourced pulp, this paper still provides an incredible value at a very affordable price.